Source code for tiled.adapters.tiff

 from .resource_cache import with_resource_cache

-[docs]class TiffAdapter: """ Read a TIFF file.
+[docs] class TiffAdapter: """ Read a TIFF file.
 Examples -------- >>> TiffAdapter("path/to/file.tiff") """ structure_family = StructureFamily.array

-[docs] def __init__( self, data_uri, *, structure=None, metadata=None, specs=None, access_policy=None, ): if not isinstance(data_uri, str): raise Exception filepath = path_from_uri(data_uri) cache_key = (tifffile.TiffFile, filepath) self._file = with_resource_cache(cache_key, tifffile.TiffFile, filepath) self.specs = specs or [] self._provided_metadata = metadata or {} self.access_policy = access_policy if structure is None: if self._file.is_shaped: shape = tuple(self._file.shaped_metadata[0]["shape"]) else: arr = self._file.asarray() shape = arr.shape structure = ArrayStructure( shape=shape, chunks=tuple((dim,) for dim in shape), data_type=BuiltinDtype.from_numpy_dtype(self._file.series[0].dtype), ) self._structure = structure
+[docs] def __init__( self, data_uri: str, *, structure: Optional[ArrayStructure] = None, metadata: Optional[JSON] = None, specs: Optional[List[Spec]] = None, ) -> None: """ Parameters ---------- data_uri : structure : metadata : specs : """ filepath = path_from_uri(data_uri) cache_key = (tifffile.TiffFile, filepath) self._file = with_resource_cache(cache_key, tifffile.TiffFile, filepath) self.specs = specs or [] self._provided_metadata = metadata or {} if structure is None: if self._file.is_shaped: from_file: Tuple[Dict[str, Any], ...] = cast( Tuple[Dict[str, Any], ...], self._file.shaped_metadata ) shape = tuple(from_file[0]["shape"]) else: arr = self._file.asarray() shape = arr.shape structure = ArrayStructure( shape=shape, chunks=tuple((dim,) for dim in shape), data_type=BuiltinDtype.from_numpy_dtype(self._file.series[0].dtype), ) self._structure = structure

-def metadata(self): # This contains some enums, but Python's built-in JSON serializer # handles them fine (converting to str or int as appropriate). d = {tag.name: tag.value for tag in self._file.pages[0].tags.values()} d.update(self._provided_metadata) return d def read(self, slice=None): # TODO Is there support for reading less than the whole array # if we only want a slice?
+@classmethod def from_catalog( cls, data_source: DataSource[ArrayStructure], node: Node, /, **kwargs: Optional[Any], ) -> "TiffAdapter": return init_adapter_from_catalog(cls, data_source, node, **kwargs) # type: ignore @classmethod def from_uris(cls, data_uri: str, **kwargs: Optional[Any]) -> "TiffAdapter": return cls(data_uri) def metadata(self) -> JSON: """ Returns ------- """ # This contains some enums, but Python's built-in JSON serializer # handles them fine (converting to str or int as appropriate). d = {tag.name: tag.value for tag in self._file.pages[0].tags.values()} d.update(self._provided_metadata) return d def read(self, slice: Optional[NDSlice] = None) -> NDArray[Any]: # TODO Is there support for reading less than the whole array # if we only want a slice?
 I do not think that is possible with a # single-page TIFF but I'm not sure.
-Certainly it *is* possible for # multi-page TIFFs. arr = self._file.asarray() if slice is not None: arr = arr[slice] return arr def read_block(self, block, slice=None): # For simplicity, this adapter always treat a single TIFF file as one # chunk.
-This could be relaxed in the future. if sum(block) != 0: raise IndexError(block) arr = self._file.asarray() if slice is not None: arr = arr[slice] return arr def structure(self): return self._structure
+Certainly it *is* possible for # multi-page TIFFs. arr = self._file.asarray() if slice is not None: arr = arr[slice] return arr def read_block( self, block: Tuple[int, ...], slice: Optional[slice] = None ) -> NDArray[Any]: # For simplicity, this adapter always treat a single TIFF file as one # chunk.
+This could be relaxed in the future. if sum(block) != 0: raise IndexError(block) arr = self._file.asarray() if slice is not None: arr = arr[slice] return arr def structure(self) -> ArrayStructure: return self._structure